edge-academy/Introduction-to-Web-Development/Week 7/lecture1.md

 bundle install
 ```

+In this application, I've already set up the basic Javascript that will initialize the API for both Google Maps and Facebook.
+In addition, I've left the exact tokens required as *environment variables*.
+This way I can share this app with you, but you are required to plug in your own values in order for the app to work.

 ## Setting up Facebook Log in
 1. Go to https://developers.facebook.com in a new tab.
-2. Click My Apps and then find the app that we created last week.
+2. Click My Apps and then create a new app.
+Fill out the name of your app and choose a category.
 3. Copy your App ID.
 6. Create a new file in Nitrous at `config/initializers/my_vars.rb`.
 4. Paste it in `config/initializers/my_vars.rb` so that we have